Assault trial begins for man who threw a sandwich at federal agent

 A grand jury refused to indict Dunn on a felony assault count, part of a pattern of pushback against the Justice Department's prosecution of surge-related criminal cases.
 After the rare rebuke from the grand jury, U.S. Attorney Jeanine Pirro’s office charged Dunn instead with a misdemeanor.

-Lairmore and other CBP agents were standing in front of a club hosting a “Latin Night” when Dunn approached and shouted profanities at them, calling them “fascists” and “racists” and chanting “shame."

-“Why are you here?
+According to Lairmore, Dunn had been “red-faced” and “enraged” when he confronted officers, shouting at them loudly: “Why are you here?
 I don’t want you in my city!”
-Dunn shouted, according to police.

-Lairmore testified that he and the other agents tried to de-escalate the situation.

 “Respectfully, that's not what this case is about,” the prosecutor said.
 “You just can't do what the defendant did here.
 He crossed a line.”